 - Consider seeking honors approval this semester, rather than waiting until next fall

-- Plan courses for senior year; consider taking PSY 290/MTH 290 (Advanced Statistics), if you have not already
+- Plan courses for senior year; consider taking SDS 290/PSY 301 (Advanced Statistics), if you have not already

 Fall Semester: Senior Year

-- Submit honors application to the director of honors by the first Monday after classes begin
+- Submit honors application to the Psychology by the date designated by the director of honors

 - Complete library instruction session